Quality Inspector – Lead

 KNOWLEDGE, SKILLS, AND ABILITIES

-• Must have working knowledge of company work procedures and practices
+• Must have working knowledge of company work procedures and practices, including MBD/DPD.

-• Must have working knowledge and use of precision testing equipment and tools
+• Must have strong knowledge and use of precision testing equipment and tools.

-• Must have working knowledge of calibration techniques and calibration software
+• Must have strong knowledge of calibration techniques and calibration software.

-• Read and interpret blue prints and mechanical drawings
+• Reads and interprets blue prints and mechanical drawings.

 WORKING CONDITIONS